-London’s east end is definitely most known for its street art.
+One of the most popular things to do in Shoreditch, for both locals and visitors, is to check out its street art.
 You can find it everywhere around Shoreditch if you just wander and keep your eyes open.
 World-famous street artists like Banksy and Nathan Bowen have left their marks here, as well as many up-and-coming artists.
 New art appears every day, and is often around corners and down alleyways that most people walk right by without noticing.

 4. Explore Shoreditch’s markets

 There are quite a few markets around Shoreditch and in surrounding areas, with a main focus usually being on food.

 Dinerama is probably my favourite out of the list for a few reasons.
 It’s fairly weather-proof and has so many great food and drink options.
 It’s a weekend spot, as it’s only open Thursday through Sunday, but in the late evenings there’s usually a DJ or some kind of live music playing till the wee hours of the night.
 Don’t be surprised if you end up dancing.

 Vendors can change around but here are my recommendations at the moment: vegans and non-vegans alike love Club Mexicana– try all three types of tacos and the guac.
 Yum Bun has insanely good Taiwanese steamed buns.
 At the big bar, try the Frosé (frozen rosé wine) or the Tequila Colada slushie.